 In addition to her academic achievements, Atkinson dedicated herself to her character development throughout her time at Lawrenceville.
 “Overall, my definition of success [has] changed,” she recalled.
 As a II Former, Atkinson felt she was “losing” as any confrontation with rejection or failure would upset her.
 As time passed, Atkinson “fell into a cycle of perfectionism and toxic work culture.”
 However, she soon realized that isolating herself from her peers and social activities didn’t help her get any further academically.
 Instead, Atkinson worked on redefining “success” for herself, and focusing on the people she cared about.

 During her time at Lawrenceville, Atkinson tried eight different sports in total.
 She participated in cross country, track and field, lacrosse, House Handball, dance, Senior Spinning, Senior Fitness, and yoga.
 Although she did not focus solely on one sport, Atkinson noted that being able to experience the different athletic opportunities offered at Lawrenceville helped her bond with various groups of people in the community.
 “I could understand what people were talking about when they [discussed] their experiences in different sports,” she said.
-Atkinson especially enjoys dance and yoga and looks forward to continuing yoga beyond her time at Lawrenceville.
+Atkinson especially enjoyed dance and yoga and looks forward to continuing yoga beyond her time at Lawrenceville.

 Atkinson has also contributed to performing arts.
 She started taking cello lessons in middle school and has been a part of the Philharmonic Orchestra since her II Form year.
 She recalls her “weird” Zoom rehearsals during the Covid-19 pandemic and appreciates the in-person rehearsals that take place now.
 Atkinson explained, “I liked playing the instrument, but there’s something about listening to other people play…I like being in a room filled with music because it’s very satisfying.
 I also like contributing to the music and bonding with the people in the orchestra.”
 Atkinson’s love for the orchestra encouraged her to start giving music lessons to two middle school students in her IV Form year.